 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
-The DSL, in conjunction with the attendance team, will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
+The DSL, in conjunction with the attendance team, will monitor unauthorised absence and take appropriate, early intervention to identify any underlying safeguarding issues and help improve the child's attendance, including liaising with the child's social worker (if they have one), meeting with parents/carers to identify issues affecting attendance and finding solutions & notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
-At least two different contact numbers will be held on file for a child which can be accessed and used by the school in case of an absence/emergency